 Like all ruling powers United States is happy with the previous status quo and most of its citizens have difficulty in accepting they may not be the ruling power in the near future.
 The ruling power has always been associated with military might, but Lee Kuan Yew, former prime minister of Singapore feels the next time will involve economic power with military power playing a lesser role.

 There are lots of potential triggers.
 Taiwan has historically been defended by the United States while China considers it part of their country.
 Japan has a history of abusing the Chinese.
 North Korea has been isolated and seems paranoid.
-China may well be alarmed at them, but they also are concerned about Americans coming closer to their border, with refugees overflowing.
+China may well be alarmed at the North Koreans, but they also are concerned about Americans coming closer to their border and with refugees overflowing.
 A trade mis-understanding could escalate as many Americans feel threatened by outsourcing.

 MAD (mutually assured destruction) ironically restrained the Soviet Union and the United States from directly confronting each other.
 The author points out that China and United States have economies that are intimately intertwined and could be in a form of MAED (mutually assured economic destruction.